Updated on July 4, 2026

 Where can I find my Hong Kong Post tracking number?

-You can find it on the posting receipt given at the post office counter, in the shipping confirmation email from an online store, or on the label attached to your registered item or parcel.
+You can find it on the posting receipt given at the post office counter or iPostal kiosk, in the shipping confirmation email from an online store, or on the label attached to your registered item or parcel.
+The order number from a shop is not the same as the postal tracking number.

 What is Speedpost?